 - Noise due to normal test centre conditions such as keyboard noise or other people leaving and entering the test room.

 - Noise from test centre staff going about their normal business, including giving assistance to other candidates in the testing room.

 - Appeals about admissions decisions, which should be addressed to the individual university concerned.

 How do I request Pearson VUE undertake an Incident Investigation?

-brief explanation of the incident, which makes clear:
+- a brief explanation of the incident which makes clear:

-Once a request has been logged, your case will be investigated by Pearson VUE and the outcome reported back to you by email within 5 working days.
+Once a request has been submitted, your case will be investigated by Pearson VUE and the outcome reported back to you by email within 5 working days.

 If you have not received an email after 5 working days, please contact Pearson VUE Customer Services and quote the incident case number to obtain an update on an investigation.